joaomanaia/newquiz/README.md

 # New Quiz

-> Warning: This app is still in development.

 Do you like to challenge your knowledge?
 So NewQuiz is the ideal game for you.

 ## Multi choice quiz: